MLA Format: Everything You Need to Know Here

 - MLA citation format (for in-depth citation rules visit this MLA citation guide or MLA in-text citation guide)

 If you need more guidance, a website like EasyBib.com usually has guides and tools to help you out.
-There’s also resources on other resources, like our guide on “APA works cited”, otherwise known as a “References” page.
+There’s also resources on other styles, like our guide on “APA reference page”, otherwise known as a “References” page.

 The Modern Language Association (MLA) is an organization responsible for developing MLA format.
-It was developed as a means for researchers, students, and scholars in the literature and language fields to use a uniform way to format their papers and assignments.
+It was developed as a means for researchers, students, and scholars in the literature and language fields to uniformly format their papers and assignments.
 This uniform, or consistent, method to developing a paper or assignment allows for easy reading.
 Today, MLA is not only used in literature and language subject areas; many others have adopted it as well.